LastPass: Overview

+LastPass has a form filler that automates password entering and form filling, and it supports password generation, site sharing and site logging, and two-factor authentication.
+LastPass supports two-factor authentication via various methods including the LastPass Authenticator app for mobile phones as well as others including YubiKey.

 Unlike some other major password managers, LastPass offers a user-set password hint, allowing access when the master password is missing.

 History

 On December 2, 2010, it was announced that LastPass had acquired Xmarks, a web browser extension that enabled password synchronization between browsers.
 The acquisition meant the survival of Xmarks, which had financial troubles, and although the two services remained separate, the acquisition led to a reduced price for paid premium subscriptions combining the two services.
 On March 30, 2018, the Xmarks service was announced to be shut down on May 1, 2018, according to an email to LastPass users.

 On October 9, 2015, GoTo acquired LastPass for $110 million.
 The company was combined under the LastPass brand with a similar product, Meldium, which had already been acquired by GoTo.

-On February 3, 2016, LastPass unveiled a new logo.
-The previous logo, which prominently featured an asterisk, was the subject of a trademark lawsuit filed in early 2015 by E-Trade, whose logo also features an asterisk.

 On March 16, 2016, LastPass released LastPass Authenticator, a free two-factor authentication app.

 On November 2, 2016, LastPass announced that free accounts would now support synchronizing user content to any device, a feature previously exclusive to paid accounts.
 Earlier, a free account on the service meant it would sync content to only one app.

 In August 2017, LastPass announced LastPass Families, a family plan for sharing passwords, bank account info, and other sensitive data among family members for a $48 annual subscription.
 They also doubled the price of the Premium version without adding any new features to it.
 Instead, some features of the free version were removed.

-On February 16, 2021, LastPass announced that from March 16, free versions would be usable on only desktop or mobile devices, rather than both.
-Any user wishing to continue using both would have to pay for the premium (i.e. paid for) version.
-They would also discontinue email support for Free users at the same time.